ayushkmr/spa-pup/SYSTEM_DESIGN.md

    - Comprehensive documentation and active community
    - Built-in support for validation, error handling, and logging
    - Scalable architecture for future growth
+   - Integrated scheduling with @nestjs/schedule for cron jobs
+   - JWT authentication with Passport.js integration

 3. **PostgreSQL with Prisma**
    - Relational database for structured data with relationships